gonzojive/sbcl/src/pcl/BOOTSTRAP.markdown

 6. Write genesis/!cold-init code for PCL, and wade into cold init land

+## How to develop and debug with minimal pain

+A fair amount of the development, at least at first, is making things happen on the host lisp.
+This means we can fire up SLIME and try to load as much of PCL as possible with `C-c C-l`, the REPL, and friends.
+To get to that point, you need to load up sb! code into the host lisp.
+To accomplish this, I usually just run make.sh until some terrible error happens, quit out, and then load `make-host-2.lisp` into the host lisp.

 ## What files are relevant to the bootstrap?